gardener/landscaper/docs/guided-tour/import-export/import-data-mappings/README.md

 and the first one exports `DataObjects` which the second one imports.
 If then the types of the export and import parameters do not match exactly, an import data mapping in the second `Installation` can adapt the data.

+One can also use an import data mapping to set a fixed value for an input parameter, so that it is not necessary to create an extra `DataObjects` for the value.

 ## The Example Mapping